ev2900/Iceberg_EMR_rewrite_table_path/README.md

 In this example I will assume that you already have an Iceberg table created.
 For this example the name of the table is ```sampledataicebergtable``` it is registered with the Glue Data Catalog under the database ```iceberg```

+If you do not already have an iceberg table created.
+You can deploy the CloudFormation stack in the repo.
+[Iceberg_Glue_register_table](https://github.com/ev2900/Iceberg_Glue_register_table) and run the Glue script titled ```0 Create Iceberg Table```

+## Log into EMR Studio

+Nagivate the EMR service page and then to studios and click on the studio access URL.